-If the utility didn’t find any errors, click the Close button, but if there are errors that couldn’t be repaired, you’ll be prompted to schedule another scan during the next restart.
+If the utility did not find any errors, click the Close button, but if some of the errors could not be repaired, you will be prompted to schedule another scan during the next restart.

-Once you’ve completed the steps, your hard drive should continue to work without problems.
+Once you complete the steps, the device’s hard drive should continue to work without problems.

 How to repair hard drive errors using Command Prompt

-Alternatively, it’s also possible to check and fix for hard drive errors using the Check Disk (chkdsk) tool using Command Prompt with these steps:
+Alternatively, it is also possible to check and fix for hard drive errors using the Check Disk (chkdsk) tool using Command Prompt with these steps:

 Type the following command to run the chckdsk tool and press Enter: